Alumni Common Room

-If you are travelling from afar and wish to use the ACR at the weekend, please contact the Alumni Office in advance and we will arrange access for you.
+If you are travelling from afar and wish to use the ACR at the weekend, please email the Alumni Office at least 24hrs in advance, with the date and time you wish to visit and we will arrange access for you.

-Alumni are welcome to attend Formal Hall on Tuesdays and Thursdays during term time (with the exception of Hall closure).
-The cost is £27 per person and includes a three course meal and wine.
+Alumni are welcome to attend Formal Hall on Tuesdays, Thursdays, Fridays and Sundays during term time (with the exception of Hall closure).
+The cost is £28 per person and includes a three course meal and wine.
 Alumni are welcome to bring up to three guests, but please note that places are limited and all guests must be over the age of 18.
-Places at Formal Hall can be booked (and must be paid for) up to 48 hours in advance by contacting the Alumni Office.
+Places at Formal Hall are booked in advance by contacting the Alumni Office, we will provide you with a link for making payment.
+Please note however, that you must give us at least 3 working days notice for a booking.
 We regret that we are unable to provide a refund for any bookings cancelled with less than 48 hours' notice.

 Alumni and up to three guests are very welcome to visit any part of College, including the Gardens, during daylight hours.
 Please ignore the signs about visiting hours which are for the general public.
 It would be helpful if you could introduce yourself at the Porters' Lodge upon arrival so they are aware of your visit.
 If you would like to visit with a larger group, please email the Development and Alumni Relations Office who will facilitate this where possible.